There

 Unless, of course, you own the competition.

 There’s clearly a conflict of interest when companies that stand to profit slam their most successful competitor in a bid for a greater market share.
-And since this has been going on for over 10 years, the general public is just about convinced that their rabbits will DIE if forced to pee in pine.
+And since this has been going on for over 10 years, the general public are just about convinced that their rabbits will DIE if forced to pee in pine.

-No no no. Ever since God made trees, pine has been safe for our rabbits.
+No, no, no. Ever since God made trees, pine has been safe for our rabbits.
 Go to Pine Shavings for testimonials from users of pine shavings.

 Pine may indeed be fine, but competition is healthy too, as long as products compete fairly on their own merits.

 Here are some additional rabbit bedding choices.
-Some choices are every bit as effective as pine shavings, with one notable exception ... price.
+Some choices are every bit as effective as pine shavings, with one notable exception -- price.

 The smallest packages of these alternative beddings cost nearly as much as the entire $7 bale of pine shavings I bought at the feed store.
 The largest packages cost much MUCH more than the $7-and-change I paid.